HarshalUgale007/Mini-Projects/Weather App using Python/README.md

 - **Minimalist Design:** WeatherApp embraces a minimalist design philosophy, prioritizing clarity and ease of use.

   ## Looks
-  This is how it will show the result.
+  This is how it will show the result.[here](https://github.com/HarshalUgale007/Mini-Projects/blob/main/Weather%20App%20using%20Python/WeatherApp.png)

 ## Technologies Used